Epidemiology of autism: Increased diagnosis as potentially increased rates of autism

+In 2014, a study reported a correlation between the herbicide glyphosate in the US food supply and autism diagnosis rates.
+The graph comparing the two trends was widely shared, but skeptics cast doubt on the claim.

+Misinformation about heavy metals in vaccines

+Beginning in the 1970s, the United States mounted a major effort to reduce environmental heavy metal exposure.
+Amid a campaign of lead abatement, lead paint was banned, leaded fuel was phased out, and drinking water became subject to testing for safe levels of heavy metals.
+Simultaneously, the nation began increased regulation of mercury, and by 2003, states had begun to ban thermometers containing the element.
+Despite the decrease in environmental heavy metals, autism diagnosis rates continued to rise.

+In the 1990s, some fringe sources speculated that autism might stem from the mercury-containing compound thiomersal which was used, at that time, in some vaccines.
+By 2001, the compound had been removed from vaccines, but autism diagnosis rates continued to climb unabated.

+There are claims that there is an "autism epidemic" based on the increased number of diagnosed cases.
+Robert F. Kennedy Jr. has claimed that there is an "autism epidemic", which he calls a "holocaust", and he has repeated the false claim that autism is caused by vaccines.
+He has been heavily criticized for such statements.

 Geographical frequency

 Africa

 The prevalence of autism in Africa is unknown.

-The Americas
+Americas

 The prevalence of autism in the Americas overall is unknown.

 Canada

-The rate of autism diagnoses in Canada was 1 in 450 in 2003.
+The Canadian government reported in 2019 that 1 in 50 children were diagnosed with autism spectrum disorder.
 However, preliminary results of an epidemiological study conducted at Montreal Children's Hospital in the 200–2004 school year found a prevalence rate of 0.68% (or 1 per 147).

 A 2001 review of the medical research conducted by the Public Health Agency of Canada concluded that there was no link between MMR vaccine and either inflammatory bowel disease or autism.
 The review noted, "An increase in cases of autism was noted by year of birth from 1979 to 1992; however, no incremental increase in cases was observed after the introduction of MMR vaccination."
 After the introduction of MMR, "A time trend analysis found no correlation between prevalence of MMR vaccination and the incidence of autism in each birth cohort from 1988 to 1993."